komefai/PS4Macro/README.md

 ## Usage

+⚠️ To use WITHOUT a controller plugged in, see `EmulateController` in [Settings](https://github.com/komefai/PS4Macro#settings) section below.

 ##### Easy Way (shortcut)

 Press the touch button on your controller (touchpad) to start recording and press it again to stop.